 Rural fires are one of the most serious natural disasters in Portugal, not only because of the high frequency with which they occur and the extent they reach, but also because of the destructive effects they cause.
 In addition to economic and environmental damage, they can be a source of danger to people and property.

-In 2017 some 100 died as a result of fires that took place in June and October.
+In 2017 a total of 117 died as a result of fires that took place in June and October.
 Over 520,000 hectares of forest, shrub, natural pasture and agricultural land has been burned and people have lost their homes and business affected.

 On average each year some 110,000 hectares are destroyed by fires most caused through negligence.
 Before 2017, 2003 was a record year in terms of area burned in mainland Portugal: about 425,716 ha.
 Such negligence takes many forms in particular; cleaning land by burning during the critical fire period (normally 1st July to 30th September each year); not taking proper precautions when cleaning of land is permitted and other negligence acts such as discarding cigarette ends.
 It is estimated that over 90% of fires are caused through negligence and deliberately.